ABX and The British Antarctic Survey (BAS)

 In terms of understanding antimicrobial resistance (AMR) and identifying antimicrobial compounds, the Antarctic data are sparse.
 There are a few ad hoc studies showing that AMR is present in Antarctica and that novel antimicrobials can be found in the endemic fauna, but no real systematic studies.
 Through ABX, I’ve been able to develop two new areas of research for BAS.

 AMR: Antarctica is still a relatively pristine environment, yet AMR has been identified in the seas around the continent.
 Given the limited human presence on the continent, surveys of the environment around Antarctic research stations present an ideal opportunity to study the early stages of transmission of AMR and the interactions between humans and the endemic fauna: do the animals act as reservoirs or vectors of AMR?
 This summer we, together with the team of Caray Walker at Anglia Ruskin University (ARU), were awarded a BAS Innovation Impact voucher to screen BAS archival penguin scat samples for the presence of AMR.
-In addition, ARU Masters student Kudzai Hwengwere will use her Masters project to culture microbes from sediment and scat samples collected around the Rothera UK Antarctic Research Station and assay them for AMR.
+In addition, ARU Masters student Kudzai Hwengwere (yes, the very same PhD student above!) will use her Masters project to produce a literature review of AMR work in Antarctica and screen published Antarctic metagenomes for potential AMR gene clusters.
+If Covid restrictions allow her some lab time before she has to submit, she will culture microbes from sediment and scat samples collected around the Rothera UK Antarctic Research Station and assay them for AMR.

 So, all in all, a very successful trip to the Eden Project, thanks to ABX.
 We are obviously looking for more funds to increase the scope of both projects (and yes, we really did travel 330 miles to initiate the ARU collaboration, when Caray’s office is actually 5 minutes away from my home!).